vannguyengd/gooddata-ui/docs/20_misc__time_over_time_comparison.md

 ---
-title: Time Over Time Comparison
+title: Time-over-Time Comparison
-sidebar_label: Time Over Time Comparison
+sidebar_label: Time-over-Time Comparison
 copyright: (C) 2020 GoodData Corporation
 id: time_over_time_comparison
 ---

-Time over time comparison allows you to add a measure representing data from the past and compare it to another measure in a visualization.
+Time-over-time comparison allows you to add a measure representing data from the past and compare it to another measure in a visualization.
 The visualization must contain at least one measure that the measure with the data from the past can reference.

 The measure with the data from the past is called **derived measure**.
 The referenced measure is called **master measure**.